AlexanderKK/OnSenUI-coursework/README.md

     2. Start your server and make sure it listens on port 80.

  # 4. Running the project
-    1. Finally you will have to run "simulate android" in order to execute the project and you are done.
+    1. Finally you will have to run "simulate android" in order to execute the project.